Christian-Weidemann/Quantifying-Multipolar-Polarization/README.md

 # Quantifying Multipolar Polarization
+by Christian Weidemann

-This repository contains the code for my bachelor project titled "Quantifying Multipolar Polarization".
+This repository contains the code for my bachelor project, and enables reproduction of findings and visualizations.

 ## Overview